It’s been a little over five years since chalk paint first became popular, which is a lifetime in the world of home decor.

 The best way to remove the wax is to scrub the piece of furniture with a slightly abrasive sponge and mineral spirits.
 The mineral spirits will break down the wax and as you scrub the wax will start to pull away from the paint.

 After you scrub the whole piece, wipe off any residue with a wet rag.
-Then you will need to give the entire surface a light sanding with a mid-grit sandpaper (180-ish) to remove any possible residue or wax left after your cleaning.
+Then you will need to give the entire surface a good cleaning with a degreaser, like TSP, to clean off the residue left behind by the mineral spirits.

 2. Is the finish free of grease or dirt?